Livy Wijemanne

-Livy Wijemanne (1917-2002) as a pioneer of Radio Ceylon.
+Livy Wijemanne (1917 – 2002) was a pioneer of Radio Ceylon.
 He was one of Sri Lanka's greatest broadcasters.
 On 31 October 1948, the Post Master General (who was also the Director of Broadcasting) appointed the young announcer as an Assistant Controller of Programmes.
-This was a start of his career in management in Radio Ceylon - the oldest radio station in South Asia.
+This was a start of his career in management in Radio Ceylon – the oldest radio station in South Asia.

 Noel Cruz writing in the 'Island' newspaper observed: 'The Broadcasting station that had moved from Cotta Road to Torrington Square needed drive and Wijemanne provided it.
 He identified talent, welcomed new broadcasters and any experiments in presentation.
 It was Livy who first mapped out the logistics of 'Outside broadcasts', especially of the entertainment programmes relayed from the big hotels.'

 Colombo Plan Scholar

 After completing his secondary education at Royal College, Colombo, Livy Wijemanne came on a Colombo Plan scholarship to the United Kingdom in early 1953, he was a member of the first batch of Colombo Plan Scholars from Ceylon.
 He worked with the famous John Arlott in Scotland, Wales and London.
 The BBC chose Wijemanne to occupy a seat assigned to a Commonwealth broadcasters at the Coronation of Queen Elizabeth on 2 June 1953 at Westminster Abbey.
 Wijemanne was invited by the British Council to reply to the toast of the Commonwealth proposed by the Chancellor of the Exchequer Mr Richard Mauldling at the Coronation Civic dinner at North Garnet.